abbreviatedman/fast/readme.md

 ## Getting Up And Running

 - Create a new repository by clicking "Use this template" on [this GitHub repository](https://github.com/abbreviatedman/talks-template).
 Clone that new repo down to your local machine.
-- In your newly cloned repo, erase the contents of this readme, substituting your own if you want your own presentation repo documented.
-You do not have to include your own readme, but either way, **do not leave this readme in**. _Our_ repository is a framework for making presentations—yours _is_ a presentation.
 - Install necessary libraries by navigating to this repository's directory in your terminal and entering `npm install`.
-- Add your deck's content to [the presentation's markdown file](./index.md).
+- Add your deck's content to [the presentation's markdown file](./index.md), `index.md`.
 - Open the deck in your browser by navigating to this repository's directory in your terminal and entering `npm start`.
-- As you edit the markdown file, the browser will reload with the latest saved version.
+- As you edit the markdown file, the browser will automatically reload with the latest saved version.
+- Share your browser window with your deck's audience!
 - Highly recommended: use Git to add, commit, and push regularly.
-Don't lose your deck!
+Don't lose your deck.
+- If you _do_ push with Git, erase the contents of this readme, substituting your own documentation if you wish.
+You do not have to include your own readme, but either way, **do not leave this readme in**. _Our_ repository is a framework for making presentations—yours _is_ a presentation.

 ## Authoring A Presentation Using FAST